 With Christmas approaching, it’s worth mentioning that the PMD Clean would make a great Christmas present for anyone who is into skincare and beauty gadgets.

-The PMD Clean is priced at £89.
-There is also a Pro version with more features which is priced at £135.
-You can buy them here on the PMD Clean website.
+The PMD Clean is priced at £89 although prices on Amazon vary.
+There is also a Pro version with more features which retails at £135.

 This is a great in-depth review!
 I have also been sent the PMD clean to try out and I’m loving it so far – I got the pink one.
 The black one is so sleek!!

 The pink one looks so pretty!
 I really like the black too.
 I’m glad you are loving it so far! 💕